harelsegev/INDXRipper/README.md

 #### The --invalid-only switch
 If the --invalid-only switch is given, INDXRipper will only output entries with no valid reference to an MFT record - omitting many of the files that would appear in an MFT timeline.
 Use this switch for integration with fls or MFTECmd.
 * Not all deleted files will be outputted, only the ones that lost their MFT record.
-* You will probably see output for files that still have their MFT record.
-Some of them may not even be deleted.
-This happens because NTFS moves the index entries around to keep them sorted, so there are unallocated entries for active files.
-The file reference in the unallocated entries may be overwritten and become invalid, causing the entry to be outputted, despite the file being active.
+* You will probably see output for files that still have their MFT record - some of them may not even be deleted!
+This happens because NTFS moves the index entries around to keep them sorted.
+This means there are old, unallocated entries for active files.
+The file reference in these unallocated entries may be overwritten and become invalid, causing them to be outputted, despite the file being active.

 #### The --bodyfile and --dedup switches
 * The --bodyfile switch will output a bodyfile, for integration with other tools that produce a bodyfile.